Simona Halep: Personal life

 Romanian journalist Adrian Toca said, "Simona is without a doubt the biggest sports star in Romania".
 After Halep won Grand Slam titles at the 2018 French Open and 2019 Wimbledon, she was welcomed back to Romania with large celebrations at the Arena Națională in Bucharest.
 About 15,000 people attended the celebration after the 2018 French Open title and about 30,000 people attended after her 2019 Wimbledon triumph.
-Romanian International Tennis Hall of Famer and businessman Ion Țiriac presided over the Wimbledon celebration, which was attended by several of the most notable athletes in the country's history including footballer Gheorghe Hagi and Olympic gold medal gymnast Nadia Comăneci.
+Romanian International Tennis Hall of Fame and businessman Ion Țiriac presided over the Wimbledon celebration, which was attended by several of the most notable athletes in the country's history including footballer Gheorghe Hagi and Olympic gold medal gymnast Nadia Comăneci.
 Halep has also been named a cetățean de onoare, an honorary citizen of Bucharest.
 She has been awarded the Patriarchal Cross of Romania and the Order of the Star of Romania.
 Halep is also popular worldwide.
 She was named the WTA Most Popular Player of the Year in 2014 and 2015 for being the most-clicked player on the WTA website.
 She was also named the WTA Fan Favorite Singles Player for three consecutive years in 2017, 2018, and 2019.

 Halep's tennis idols growing up were former world No. 1 Justine Henin and compatriot Andrei Pavel.
 She has said, "I liked [Henin's] style because she was playing very aggressively and she moved very well around the court.
-I’ve tried to take a few things from her and apply them to my game."
+I've tried to take a few things from her and apply them to my game."
 Her main sporting idol was Gheorghe Hagi, who is regarded as the best footballer in Romanian history.
 Halep first met Hagi when she was nine years old and took a photo with him after he played a tennis match at the same facility where she was training.
-Halep is a big fan of football and is also an experienced player, saying, "I played a lot of football when I was a kid, on the street with my cousins and my brother."
+Halep is a big fan of football and is also an experienced player, saying, "I played a lot of football when I was a kid, on the street with my cousins and my brother".
 She supports the Romania national team, and admires both Lionel Messi and Cristiano Ronaldo.

 Halep underwent breast reduction surgery at the age of 17 primarily to improve "her ability to react quickly" as a tennis player.
 While she has said "I would have gone for surgery even if I hadn't been a sportswoman", she has also called this surgery the biggest sacrifice she made to become a world No. 1 player.
+She also underwent nose surgery in September 2022 to correct breathing problems as well as to reshape her nose.

 On 15 September 2021, she married businessman Gabriel Iuruc, but in September 2022 she announced that she is divorcing.
-She also underwent nose surgery in September 2022 to correct breathing problems as well as to reshape her nose.